rms1000watt/leetcode/Readme.md

 ## Intro

-Library of functions for leetcode practice in Golang
+Library of functions for leetcode practice in Golang!